atomix/atomix/README.md

 ### Creating a Copycat instance

 To create a `Copycat` instance, call one of the overloaded `Copycat.create()` methods:
-* `Copycat.create(String uri)` - creates a Copycat instance with the file-based cluster configuration
+* `Copycat.create()` - creates a Copycat instance with the file-based cluster configuration
-* `Copycat.create(String uri, ClusterConfig cluster)` - creates a Copycat instance with a custom cluster configuration
+* `Copycat.create(ClusterConfig cluster)` - creates a Copycat instance with a custom cluster configuration
-* `Copycat.create(String uri, CopycatConfig config)` - create a Copycat instance with a custom configuration
+* `Copycat.create(CopycatConfig config)` - create a Copycat instance with a custom configuration

 Note that the first argument to any `Copycat.create()` method is a `uri`.
 This is the protocol specific URI of the *local* member, and it may or may not be a member defined in the provided `ClusterConfig`.
 This is because Copycat